Wigtown: Wigtown Martyrs

 Monuments to the Wigtown Martyrs exist in Wigtown.
-During "The Killing Times" of the Covenanters in the 17th century, Margaret McLachlan, an elderly woman in her 60s, and Margaret Willson, a teenager, were sentenced to be tied to stakes in the tidal channel of the River Bladnoch near its entrance to Wigtown Bay to be drowned by the incoming tide.
+During "The Killing Time" of the Covenanters in the 17th century, Margaret McLachlan, an elderly woman in her 60s, and Margaret Willson, a teenager, were, for refusing to swear an oath declaring James VII of Scotland as head of the church, sentenced to be tied to stakes in the tidal channel of the River Bladnoch near its entrance to Wigtown Bay to be drowned by the incoming tide.
 The execution date was 11 May 1685.
 The ploy was that the younger woman might be persuaded to change her mind after watching the older woman drown.
 The strategy failed and both died.
 This execution was carried out by dragoons under the command of Major Windram in the presence of Sir Robert Grierson of Lag who held the King's Commission to suppress the rebels in the South West.
 Their story, as told in various sources, tells how the women were betrayed by an informer.
 After about a month in prison they were tried as rebels and sentenced to death by drowning.
 The story of the Wigtown Martyrs was among those collected by Robert Wodrow and published in his History of the Sufferings of the Church of Scotland from the Restoration to the Revolution.
 The Church of Scotland synod had decided in 1708 to collect accounts of persecution under the Stuart monarchs, and persuaded Wodrow to take on the research.
 He wrote that Thomas Wilson "lives now in his father's room, and is ready to attest all I am writing."